 - 1 cup freshly-squeezed lemon juice

 - Combine hot water and sugar in small saucepan on the stove over medium-high heat.
 Stir until the sugar dissolves then remove from heat and let cool 5 minutes.
 Note: liquid stevia users should skip this step!

 Make the lemonade

 - Stir simple syrup (or stevia) and lemon juice together.
-Add the 6 cups of water then 2 cups of ice and stir well.
+Add the ice then the remaining water and stir well.
 Taste and add more water if it's too sweet.